 Parkland, FL — As more information continues to come out on the utter failure of police and FBI in stopping the overt and obvious threat that was Nikolas Cruz, it now appears that the public is being deceived.
 According to records, obtained from the Broward County Sheriff's Office, police were told about the Florida shooter nearly twice as much as they've admitted.

-According to a report by CNN, records obtained from the sheriff’s office by CNN show the law enforcement agency received at least 45 calls for service relating to Cruz or his brother from 2008 to 2017, before the attack at Marjory Stoneman Douglas High School in Parkland on Feb.
-14. The sheriff’s office has insisted it received no more than 23 calls for service regarding Cruz or his family.
+According to a report by CNN, records obtained from the sheriff's office by CNN show the law enforcement agency received at least 45 calls for service relating to Cruz or his brother from 2008 to 2017, before the attack at Marjory Stoneman Douglas High School in Parkland on Feb.
+14. The sheriff's office has

 In the interest of full transparency, we are making available the list of all 23 calls for service at the Cruz home.
 18 involved Nikolas Cruz.
 None appeared arrestable under Florida law.
 However, two of the calls remain under internal investigation. https://t.co/JJANWVeo9q